 Loughborough University has produced research that matters from its earliest days - work that has a major impact on academic disciplines, public policy, the professions, business and industry.

 Now an internationally acclaimed centre of research excellence, Loughborough plays a leading role in the development of new knowledge and understanding across all its fields of activity.

 Loughborough University is world renowned for the high calibre of research it produces.
 The campus is home to more than 40 research institutes and centres, and over 100 research groups.

-There are six interdisciplinary research schools; Health and Life Science, Sustainability, Design, Materials, Informatics, and Systems Engineering.
+There are five interdisciplinary research schools; Health and Life Science, Sustainability, Design, Materials, and Systems Engineering.

 Testament to the quality of research carried out at the University is the award of six Queen’s Anniversary Prizes.
 These were presented to Loughborough for:

 - Collaboration with aerospace and automotive companies such as BAE Systems, Ford and Rolls Royce (1994)

 - Work in developing countries (1998)

 - Pioneering research in optical engineering (2000)

 - World-leading role in sports research, education and development (2002)